kampanosg/catmd/README.md

 # go-glamour-wrapper
 A very simple CLI wrapper for the [charmbracelet/glamour](https://github.com/charmbracelet/glamour).
+It makes Markdown files look awesome without having to leave the terminal 💅

 ## Installation
 1. Clone the project